OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. [!include[Start server and sideload add-in instructions](../includes/tutorial-excel-start-server.md)]

-2. In Excel, close the task pane if it's already open.
-On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. If the add-in task pane isn't already open in Excel, go to the **Home** tab and choose the **Show Taskpane** button in the ribbon to open it.

 3. If the table you added previously in this tutorial is not present in the open worksheet, choose the **Create Table** button in the task pane.